Reloaded-Project/Reloaded.Memory/Docs/Getting-Started.md

 ## Performance Notes & Limitations

 ### ArrayPtr & FixedArrayPtr
 **ArrayPtr** and **FixedArrayPtr** offer both an indexer `[]` and `Get` + `Set` methods for reading and/or writing data.
 Due to reduced copying, the `Get` + `Set` methods are technically faster than the indexer in performance by a miniscule margin.

+### Struct Methods
+Micro-optimization: The `ToPtr` and `FromPtr` method sets from `Reloaded.Memory.Struct` are provided as convenience only.
+To squeeze maximum performance, consider using implementations of `IMemory` instead.

+### Marshalling Overloads
+Micro-optimization: If you are working with unmanaged structures or types, the overloads without `marshalElement` (whether to marshal the element) will perform better.

 ### BufferedStreamReader: Buffer Size
 Benchmarking suggests the optimal buffer size for `BufferedStreamReader` to be 65536 for reading from an underlying `FileStream` and 512-2048 for `MemoryStream`.